 only works between countries if similar waste fractions are involved.

 What remains after a food item has been used is the packaging as an empty shell, it is no longer required by any consumer, or even noticed: environmentally sound disposal is however the most important step in successful recycling.
 Waste incorrectly disposed of is lost to the system and triggers environmental problems; we each have the power to prevent this.
 Germany and some neighbouring European countries are already leading when it comes to the collection, sorting and recycling of waste packaging.
 The objectives of the whole value creation chain for consumer goods are therefore to reduce the complexity of flexible packaging waste and to improve their sorting and recycling still further.
 A solution can only be found through working together, in agreement between packaging producers and the waste and recycling business.

-Huhtamaki is therefore participating in the cross sectoral working group CEFLEX.
-This group advocates objective argumentation with regard to flexible packaging waste, a redesign of packaging and improved recycling.
+Huhtamaki is therefore participating in the cross value chain initiative CEFLEX.
+The ambitions of CEFLEX are to make flexible packaging more relevant to the circular economy by advancing better system design solutions via collaboration of stakeholders representing the entire value chain, to improve sorting and recycling of this resource efficient packaging type and guide its redesign when necessary.
 We would like to emphasise that Huhtamaki takes public discussion of flexible packaging very seriously and is fully committed to driving improvements forward.